66-24/http_415_error/README.md

     ```

 2.  **Run the tests:**
     The `test.sh` script sends a few sample requests to the server to demonstrate the expected behavior.
+It supports multiple output formats:

+    -   **`./test.sh`**: Default, human-readable table.
+    -   **`./test.sh --raw`**: Raw, pipe-separated output for scripting.
+    -   **`./test.sh --json`**: JSON output for machine consumption.

+    ### `gum table` Integration

+    There is a known issue with `gum table` in the current environment where it fails to parse valid JSON.
+As a result, the following command does not work:

     ```bash
+    # This command currently fails due to an issue with gum table
-    ./test.sh
+    ./test.sh --json | gum table
     ```

 ## Reproducible Development Environment

 This project uses `devenv` to create a reproducible development environment.
-The `devenv.nix` and `devenv.yaml` files define the required packages and configuration.
+The `devenv.nix` and `devenv.yaml` files define the required packages and configuration, including `python`, `gum`, and `jq`.

 To activate the environment, run:
 ```bash
 devenv shell
 ```

-This will install the necessary dependencies, including the correct version of Python, and make them available in your shell.
+This will install the necessary dependencies and make them available in your shell.